-Although the OPT3006 has low sensitivity to dust and scratches, proper optical device handling procedures are still required.
+As with any optical product, special care must be taken into consideration when handling the OPT3001.
+Although the OPT3001 has low sensitivity to dust and scratches, proper optical device handling procedures are still recommended.

-The optical surface of the device must be kept clean for optimal performance, both when prototyping with the device, and during mass production manufacturing procedures.
-Keep the optical surface clean of fingerprints, dust, and other optical-inhibiting contaminants.
+The optical surface of the device must be kept clean for optimal performance in both prototyping with the device and mass production manufacturing procedures.
+Tweezers with plastic or rubber contact surfaces are recommended to avoid scratches on the optical surface.
+Avoid manipulation with metal tools when possible.
+The optical surface must be kept clean of fingerprints, dust, and other optical-inhibiting contaminants.

-If the optical surface of the device requires cleaning, use a few gentle brushes with a soft swab of deionized water or isopropyl alcohol.
+If the device optical surface requires cleaning, the use of de-ionized water or isopropyl alcohol is recommended.
+A few gentle brushes with a soft swab are appropriate.
 Avoid potentially abrasive cleaning and manipulating tools and excessive force that can scratch the optical surface.

-If the OPT3006 performs less than optimally, inspect the optical surface for dirt, scratches, or other optical artifacts.
+If the OPT3001 performs less than optimally, inspect the optical surface for dirt, scratches, or other optical artifacts.